 But, Joe Mancini, Google Fiber’s assistant city manager for the Triangle, also said Google Fiber is currently in Morrisville and some bordering neighborhoods in Cary have gotten connected.

-Gaar and Mancini both spoke to Cary Chamber of Commerce members over breakfast at Prestonwood Country Club on Wednesday, February 22, 2017.
+Garr and Mancini both spoke to Cary Chamber of Commerce members over breakfast at Prestonwood Country Club on Wednesday, February 22, 2017.
 They talked about when and how Google Fiber will work in town.
 Google Fiber is a relatively new service from the tech giant.
-In addition to providing Internet service for homes and businesses, Gaar noted that Google Fiber offers television and phone service as well.
+In addition to providing Internet service for homes and businesses, Garr noted that Google Fiber offers television and phone service as well.

 Mancini kicked off the meeting by playing an ad Google Fiber has been running for their Triangle expansion.